 Separate segregated fund.
 A separate segregated fund maintained by a section 501(c) organization (exempt from tax under section 501(a)) is treated as a political organization.
-For more information, see section 527(f) and Regulations section 1.527-2(b).
+For more information, see section 527(f)(3) and Regulations section 1.527-6(f).